MohamedRadwan-DevOps/devops-step-by-step/source/reviews.md

 And that is what Mohamed Radwan provided in the Course.

 I was in the first batch, and the course was indeed impactful.
-When i start the course, i was lose, and hated development & programming, and thought it was hard.
+When I startED the course, I was lose, and hated development & programming, and thought it was hard.

 Turns out it is easy, but it will require some effort and focus, you will be required to invest time and effort in yourself.